Libofshë massacre: Trial and execution

+Aftermath

-The public was overwhelmingly in favor of the executions, with some spectators saying the Cuko brothers should have been tortured beforehand.
+The quick trial and public execution were thought to have been a means to gain popularity for newly elected president Sali Berisha and his Democratic Party of Albania.
+The public was overwhelmingly in favor of the executions, with some spectators saying the Çuko brothers should have been tortured beforehand.
 One spectator remarked, "It's excellent that they have hanged them but it would have been far better had they burnt them alive or cut them to pieces like meat and rubbed salt into their wounds."

+In November 2021, following the rape and murder of 8-year-old Mateo Vasiu by 38-year-old Klodian Çalamani in Greçalli, Fier, local residents protested for the reinstatement of the death penalty, publicly voicing support for Çalamani to be hanged in same square where the execution of the Çukos took place. Çalamani was sentenced to life imprisonment in July 2023.